 Do I need to make conversation?

-What about body hair, cellulite, stretch marks?
+What about body hair, cellulite, or stretch marks?